mvolkmann/blog/src/flutter.md

 When the value is `up`, child widgets are placed from bottom to top.

 There is no parameter that controls the space between the children.
+This seems like a huge oversight, especially since the `Wrap` widget takes a `spacing` argument!
-One way to add space between them is to insert `SizedBox` widgets.
+One way to add space between them is to insert `SizedBox` widgets that specify a `height` argument.
 To make this easier, consider adding an extension to the `List<Widget>` type as follows in a file named `widget_extension.dart`.